MauriceConrad/hetzner-cli/README.md

 # Find all records of any type
 $ records --zone bluepic.de get

-# This works even great to get all records of any type
+# This works even great to find all records of any type
 $ records --zone bluepic.de get :

+# Find all records of any type with their id
+$ records --zone bluepic.de get --detail
 ```

 ### Update record